-Unless the context otherwise requires, references in this Form 10-K to "RenaissanceRe" refer to RenaissanceRe Holdings Ltd. (the parent company) and to the "Company" refers to RenaissanceRe Holdings Ltd. and its subsidiaries, which principally include Renaissance Reinsurance, RenaissanceRe Specialty Risks Ltd. ("RenaissanceRe Specialty Risks"), RenaissanceRe Specialty U.S. Ltd. ("RenaissanceRe Specialty U.S."), Renaissance Reinsurance U.S. Inc., formerly known as Platinum Underwriters Reinsurance, Inc. ("Renaissance Reinsurance U.S."), Renaissance Reinsurance of Europe and the Company's Lloyd's syndicate, RenaissanceRe Syndicate 1458 ("Syndicate 1458").
+Unless the context otherwise requires, references in this Form 10-K to "RenaissanceRe" refer to RenaissanceRe Holdings Ltd. (the parent company) and to the "Company" refers to RenaissanceRe Holdings Ltd. and its subsidiaries, which principally include Renaissance Reinsurance, RenaissanceRe Specialty Risks Ltd. ("RenaissanceRe Specialty U.S."), Renaissance Reinsurance U.S. Inc., formerly known as Platinum Underwriters Reinsurance, Inc. ("Renaissance Reinsurance U.S."), Renaissance Reinsurance of Europe and the Company's Lloyd's syndicate.
+RenaissanceRe Syndicate 1458 ("Syndicate 1458").

 We also underwrite reinsurance on behalf of joint ventures, principally including Top Layer Reinsurance Ltd. ("Top Layer Re"), recorded under the equity method of accounting, Upsilon RFO Re Ltd. ("Upsilon RFO"), a consolidated variable interest entity, RenaissanceRe Medici Fund Ltd. ("Medici") and DaVinci Reinsurance Ltd. ("DaVinci").
-The financial results of Medici, Medici's parent company RenaissanceRe Fund Management Ltd., and DaVinci and DaVinci's parent company, DaVinciRe Holdings Ltd. ("DaVinciRe"), are consolidated in our financial statements.
+The financial results of Medici, Medici's parent company RenaissanceRe Fund Management Ltd., and DaVinci and DaVinci parent company, DaVinciRe Holdings Ltd. ("DaVinciRe"), are consolidated in our financial statements.
 For your convenience, we have included a "Glossary of Selected Insurance and Reinsurance Terms".
 All dollar amounts referred to in this Form 10-K are in U.S. dollars unless otherwise indicated.
 Any discrepancies in the tables included herein between the amounts listed and the totals thereof are due to rounding.